 We originally planned to use reclaimed wood for the cabinet doors but I had trouble finding some that was thin enough and in our budget.
 I actually purchased some wood online and paid extra for expedited shipping but didn't get it in time so I had to come up with an alternate plan, which I actually think worked out for the best.

 The middle drawer opens up to an extended table/desk.
-Despite cutting the cabinets a bit crooked (oops), they were super easy to make AND affordable so I’ll be sharing more on that in a later post.
+Despite cutting the cabinets a bit crooked (oops), they were super easy to make.

 After searching for the perfect drawer pulls I actually “borrowed” some from our nightstands and painted them black.